backdrop-contrib/imce_mkdir/README.md

 3. Click on 'Save configuration' button.

 4. To test use IMCE.
-A new 'Manage directories' tab button will be display.
+A new 'Directory' tab button will be display.
 Follow instructions on screen.

 License